 In conducting a review of an application concerns were expressed in terms of the lack of scientific rigour for the development of criteria for the Australian environment and that complaints from residents could not be explained when there was ‘compliance’ with the nominated criteria, as the generalised dB(A) parameter does not appear to adequately protect people.
 The evaluation of such concerns had led to further investigations that have raised even more questions.

-Our investigations into operational wind farms have repeatedly found the infrasound emissions from turbines contains a fundamental frequency (identified as the blade pass frequency, being the number of blades passing the tower every second) and multiple harmonics of the blade pass frequency (typically up to the order of 10 harmonics).
+Our investigations into operational wind farms have repeatedly found this infrasound signature from turbines contains a fundamental frequency (identified as the blade pass frequency, being the number of blades passing the tower every second) and multiple harmonics of the blade pass frequency (typically up to the order of 10 harmonics).
 Mr Cooper identified this harmonic pattern as the “Wind Turbine Signature “and has since identified the presence of that signature at operational wind farms, at residential locations where residents have indicated they have been adversely affected, and at times inside dwellings.

 The results of our measurements in relation to wind farms has identified that more investigations are required in that our testing has established the following:

-- despite the claims by various Regulatory Authorities that infrasound is not generated by well-maintained wind farms, our testing has identified infrasound is generated and continues past the boundaries of the wind farm,
+- despite the claims by various Regulatory Authorities that infrasound is not generated by well-maintained wind farms, our testing has identified an infrasound signature is generated and continues past the boundaries of the wind farm,

 - the infrasound when analysed in narrow bands reveals the fundamental frequency associated with the blade pass frequency and multiple harmonics of that frequency,